Updated 5th February 2026

-Lemon meringue pie has featured delightfully throughout my life, as my mum and grandma frequently made this delicious, zingy, meringue topped pie.
-But whilst they’d always make their own pastry and meringue, the lemon filing tended to be a Green’s packet mix.
-I used to love helping my mum and grandma make this pud.
-I say help, it was generally a case that I stood and stirred the lemon filling in the pan until it had thickened, and the little capsule, filled with magic lemon flavouring burst (my favourite bit!).
-The last time I checked, Green’s lemon pie filling was a ‘may contain’ for gluten, so of course it’s something that’s now off limits for me; hence the ‘need’ to make lemon meringue pie from scratch.
+Lemon meringue pie has featured delightfully throughout my life, as my mum and grandma frequently made this zingy meringue topped pie.
+But whilst they’d always make their own pastry and meringue, the lemon filling tended to be a Green’s packet mix.
+I used to love helping my mum and grandma make the pie.
+I say help, it was generally a case that I stood and stirred the lemon filling in the pan until it had thickened, and the little capsule filled with the magic lemon flavouring, finally popped and dissolved.
+Oh the joys!
+Unfortunately the last time I checked, Green’s lemon pie filling was a ‘may contain’ for gluten.
+So of course it’s something that’s now off limits for me.
+Hence the need for me to now make lemon meringue pie from scratch.

 The original recipe for this lemon meringue pie is something I stumbled across when I was going through a recipe collection that belonged to a very special lady called Dorothy.
-Like me Dorothy loved her food.
-She also loved to bake/cook and would jot down recipes and keep cutting of things that she’d either made or had plans to make.
+Like me, Dorothy adored her food.
+She also loved to bake/cook and would jot down recipes and keep cutting of things that caught her eye.
 Within her precious recipe bundle was a Mary Berry recipe print out from 1983 (Mary Berry – Cooking at home).
 I’m a huge fan of Mary Berry and when I spotted her recipe for an old English lemon meringue pie, I knew I had to give it a go.

-Whilst this lemon meringue pie takes a little time to prepare it’s completely worth the effort.
-Serve it up to friends and family or simply make it purely for your own indulgence and enjoy as a rather wonderful weekend treat!
+Whilst lemon meringue pie does take some time to prepare, it’s COMPLETELY worth the effort.
+Serve it up to family and friends, or simply make it purely for your own indulgence and enjoy it as a rather wonderful weekend treat!

 For the pastry base